Bram-diederik/secureVPNwithLocalLan/README.md

 # Setup VpnGateway
 for this you require an VPN hosting using openvpn
-1) place working a working not asking for password openvpn configurations in the folder /etc/openvpn/clientConfig
+1) place working not asking for password openvpn configurations in the folder /etc/openvpn/clientConfig
 2) install the vpnadmin.sh to /usr/bin/local and grant it passwordless sudo for the www-data user
 3) copy /etc/rsyslog.d/openvpn.conf
 4) install a webserver